 “Infant mortality rate – Probability of dying between birth and exactly 1 year of age, expressed per 1,000 live births.

 “Neonatal mortality rate – Probability of dying during the first 28 days of life, expressed per 1,000 live births.”

 Source: UNICEF (2019).
 The State of the World’s Children 2019.
 Children, Food and Nutrition: Growing well in a changing world.
 UNICEF, New York.

-Percentage of hospitalized patients with at least one health care-associated infection and proportion of bacteria isolated from these infections resistant to antibiotics, 2015-17: %
+Percentage of hospitalized patients with at least one health care-associated infection, 2015-17: 4.37%

 Adverse events in hip and knee surgeries: post-operative pulmonary embolism (PE) or deep vein thrombosis (DVT), 2017 (Rate per 100,000 Discharges):